-Documents Can not Notarize in CA
+Documents You Can’t Notarize in CA

 A notary public is an official of integrity appointed by the state government to serve the public as an impartial witness while signing legally binding documents.
 It’s the notary’s job to confirm the identity of the person signing based on sufficient evidence.
 As such, it’s vital for notaries to carefully and dutifully follow state guidelines when performing notarizations, or notarial acts.